-8.10 Generalized algebraic datatypes
+10.10 Generalized algebraic datatypes

 Generalized algebraic datatypes, or GADTs, extend usual sum types in two ways: constraints on type parameters may change depending on the value constructor, and some type variables may be existentially quantified.
-Adding constraints is done by giving an explicit return type (the rightmost typexpr in the above syntax), where type parameters are instantiated.
-This return type must use the same type constructor as the type being defined, and have the same number of parameters.
-Variables are made existential when they appear inside a constructor's argument, but not in its return type.
+They are described in chapter 7.